 There was no coverage in Scenario 2 because the claims were based on breach of the maintenance contract.
 The school district claimed the boilers had to be replaced because of inadequate maintenance.
 Breach of contract claims--claims that you did not perform as you agreed to--are not usually covered by a CGL policy.
 On the other hand, had the contractor's poor maintenance caused a boiler to explode, the CGL policy would have provided coverage for damage to the building, but not for replacement of the boiler.

 Finally, the builder in Scenario 3 had no coverage because the entire roofing system was his own product.
 Thus, there was no coverage for any of the roofing re-work.
 Again, the builder would have had coverage for damage to property that was not part of his original work, such as water damage to the homeowner's furniture caused by the defective roof.

 According to the Superior Court of Pennsylvania: "General liability insurance policies are intended to provide coverage where the insured's product or work causes personal injury or damage to the person or property of another … they are not the equivalent of a performance bond."
 While CGL policies provide broad coverage, there are limitations.
 So, to paraphrase Sergeant Esterhaus (from Hill Street Blues for all of you born after 1980): Be careful out there!
 Review your policies with your insurance professional to be sure your primary business activities are covered.

-For more information about CGL policies for your business, please contact Craig Murphey at firstname.lastname@example.org or at (814) 870-7655.
+For more information about CGL policies for your business, please complete this form or call our office at (814) 870-7600.